djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Intuitionism's emphasis on the purely conceptual nature of mathematics and logic also has a profound effect on the notion of truth.
 Because we accept that the mathematical and logical concepts that we devise are not univiersal, their truthfulness also looses any claim to universality.
 The comparsion with scientitic method is again instructive here and so we consider once more the dichotomy of general relativity versus quantum electrodynamics.
-As we have already mentionied, the hypotheses of both match observations to an extraorddinary degreee and yet they remain irreconcilable.
+As we have already mentioned, the hypotheses of both match observations to an extraorddinary degreee and yet they remain irreconcilable.
 So which is true?
 The answer has to be neither in any universal sense.
-In fact, perhaps it is best not to say that a particular theory is true at mll, and instead assert simply that if the hypotheses of a thoery closely match observation then it is simply a good theory.
+In fact, perhaps it is best not to say that a particular theory is true at all, and instead simply assert that if the hypotheses of a thoery closely match observation then it is a good theory.

 To continue, earlier it was claimed that we think and communicate intuitionistically.
 To see this, consider the statement "it is raining".